GioF71/tidal-connect/README.md

 ### Caveat

+#### Hardware changes

 Remember that, should you change something to your Moode setup, maybe replacing the audio-hat with an USB DAC, you will most likely have to reconfigure Tidal Connect accordingly.

+#### Volumio integration

+Please not that this solution will not be completely equivalent to the built-in premium feature of Volumio.
+That solution (probably) allows the attached (touch) display to show the currently playing song, while this solution for sure does not allow any that or other related features.

 ## DietPi